cmillecan/music-app/README.md

 # Music App

-An interactive and educational game for learning Major Triads on a musical keyboard.
+An interactive and educational game for learning Major and Minor Triads on a musical keyboard.

+Technologies:
+`React.js` `Tones.js`